Adult Gout Flare Treatment (Acute Gouty Arthritis)

 Medication Dose Duration When it is used

-Naproxen 500 mg tablet 500 mg by mouth 2 times daily with food as directed Typically 5-7 days, then reassess Adults with adequate kidney function and no high-risk GI or cardiovascular history
+Naproxen 500 mg tablet 500 mg by mouth 2 times daily with food as directed 5 days to 7 days, then reassess Adults with adequate kidney function and no high-risk GI or cardiovascular history

-Indomethacin 50 mg capsule 50 mg by mouth 3 times daily with food as directed Shortest effective course, often 3-5 days Selected adults for whom indomethacin is appropriate and tolerated
+Indomethacin 50 mg capsule 50 mg by mouth 3 times daily with food as directed 3 days to 5 days, shortest effective course Selected adults for whom indomethacin is appropriate and tolerated

-Colchicine 0.6 mg tablet 1.2 mg at flare onset (2 tablets), then 0.6 mg 1 hour later; do not exceed 1.8 mg on day 1 Followed by 0.6 mg 1-2 times daily as directed for up to several days Adults without significant renal or hepatic impairment and without interacting medications
+Colchicine 0.6 mg tablet 1.2 mg at flare onset (2 tablets), then 0.6 mg 1 hour later, maximum 1.8 mg on day 1 Then 0.6 mg 1 time to 2 times daily as directed for several days Adults without significant renal or hepatic impairment and without interacting medications

-Prednisone 30-40 mg tablet 30-40 mg by mouth once daily with food, then taper as directed Short course, usually 5-10 days with taper plan Adults in whom NSAIDs and colchicine are contraindicated or not tolerated
+Prednisone 30 mg tablet to 40 mg tablet 30 mg to 40 mg by mouth once daily with food, then taper as directed 5 days to 10 days with a taper plan when used Adults in whom NSAIDs and colchicine are contraindicated or not tolerated

-Topical diclofenac 1% gel Apply thin layer to affected area 3-4 times daily as directed Days to short weeks with monitoring Adjunct for localized pain when systemic NSAIDs are limited or avoided
+Topical diclofenac 1% gel Apply a thin layer to affected area 3 times to 4 times daily as directed Days to short weeks with monitoring Adjunct for localized pain when systemic NSAIDs are limited or avoided

 Home Care, Expectations, and Return to Work

-A gout flare is often most intense in the first 24-48 hours and gradually improves with appropriate treatment.
+A gout flare is often most intense in the first 24 hours to 48 hours and gradually improves with appropriate treatment.
 The goal is to control pain and inflammation quickly, then address long-term prevention with your ongoing clinicians.

 • Take medications exactly as prescribed and avoid doubling doses if relief is slower than expected.